supecura/entity/README.md

-# entity
+# Summary

-discord bot for dead by daylight
+entity is a bot of Discord to be used for Dead by Daylight.

+## Run
+go run src/main.go DISCORD_BOT_SECRET_TOKEN